nios-students/docs/wiki/pr.md

 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)

-- What kind of questions will they ask?
+- What kind of questions will they ask in viva?

 Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc